andresmejia3/Sentinel/README.md

 - FFmpeg: decode and encode video streams
 - PostgreSQL + pgvector: embedding storage and nearest-neighbor search

+The worker IPC is a custom binary protocol.
+Go sends frames over stdin and reads structured responses from a dedicated side pipe, not from normal stdout.

 ### Zero-Disk Frame Flow

 Sentinel does not dump frames to disk as part of the main processing path.
 Video flows from FFmpeg into Go, then into warm Python workers over pipes.
 This keeps the hot path in memory.

+### Fast Video Fingerprinting

+Sentinel generates deterministic video IDs with a full hash for small files and evenly spaced chunk sampling for large ones.
+That keeps startup responsive on long-form video while staying much stronger than a simple head/tail fingerprint.

 ### Review and Commit Model